-Since commencing our operations in 2014, the majority of our efforts have been focused on the research and development of CPI-818, ciforadenant and mupadolimab.
-We believe that we will continue to expend substantial resources for the foreseeable future as we continue clinical development of, seek regulatory approval for and, if approved, prepare for the commercialization of CPI-818, ciforadenant, and mupadolimab, as well as product candidates under our other development programs.
+Since our inception, the majority of our efforts have been focused on the research and development of soquelitinib, ciforadenant and mupadolimab.
+We believe that we will continue to expend substantial resources for the foreseeable future as we continue clinical development of, seek regulatory approval for and, if approved, prepare for the commercialization of soquelitinib, ciforadenant, and mupadolimab, as well as product candidates under our other development programs.
 These expenditures will include costs associated with research and development, conducting preclinical studies and clinical trials, obtaining regulatory approvals, manufacturing and supply, sales and marketing and general operations.
 In addition, other unanticipated costs may arise.
-Because the outcome of any clinical trial and/or regulatory approval process is highly uncertain, we may not be able to accurately estimate the actual amounts necessary to successfully complete the development, regulatory approval process and commercialization of CPI-818, ciforadenant and mupadolimab or any other product candidates.
+Because the outcome of any clinical trial and/or regulatory approval process is highly uncertain, we may not be able to accurately estimate the actual amounts necessary to successfully complete the development, regulatory approval process and commercialization of soquelitinib, ciforadenant and mupadolimab or any other product candidates.

-As of June 30, 2022, we had capital resources consisting of cash, cash equivalents and marketable securities of \$56.7 million.
-We do not expect our existing capital resources to be sufficient to enable us to fund the completion of all of our ongoing and planned clinical trials and remaining development program of any of CPI-818, ciforadenant or mupadolimab through commercialization.
+As of September 30, 2023, we had capital resources consisting of cash, cash equivalents and marketable securities of \$32.2 million.
+We do not expect our existing capital resources to be sufficient to enable us to fund the completion of all of our ongoing and planned clinical trials and remaining development program of any of soquelitinib, including any potential registration trial for soquelitinib, ciforadenant or mupadolimab through commercialization.
 In addition, while Angel Pharmaceuticals has received outside investment of approximately \$41.0 million in connection with its formation and licensing of certain of our intellectual property, such cash is not available for our use.
-Our operating plan may change as a result of many factors, including those described below as well as others currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity, including pursuant to the 2020 Sales Agreement and 2021 Sales Agreement with Jefferies, debt financings or other sources, such as strategic collaborations.
+Our operating plan may change as a result of many factors, including those described below as well as others currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity, including pursuant to the 2023 Sales Agreement with Jefferies, debt financings or other sources, such as strategic collaborations.
 Such financing would result in dilution to stockholders, imposition of debt covenants and repayment obligations or other restrictions that may affect our business.
 If we raise additional capital through strategic collaboration agreements, we may have to relinquish valuable rights to our product candidates, including possible future revenue streams.
 For example, in October 2020 we formed Angel Pharmaceuticals with a group of investors in China to create a new China-based biopharmaceutical company with a mission to bring innovative quality medicines to Chinese patients for treatment of serious diseases including cancer, autoimmune diseases and infectious diseases.
-We granted Angel Pharmaceuticals a license to rights to develop and commercialize our three clinical-stage candidates - CPI-818, ciforadenant and mupadolimab - in greater China and Angel obtained global rights to our BTK inhibitor preclinical programs.
+We granted Angel Pharmaceuticals a license to rights to develop and commercialize our three clinical-stage candidates - soquelitinib, ciforadenant and mupadolimab - in greater China and Angel obtained global rights to our BTK inhibitor preclinical programs.
 In addition, additional funding may not be available to us on acceptable terms, or at all, and any additional fundraising efforts may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates.
 Furthermore, even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital due to favorable market conditions or strategic considerations.